Teyras/MT/stability_report/text.md

 To examine the stability of the deviations, we calculated the standard deviation of the difference between the results from isolate and those from the program in every iteration of the measurement for every workload and setup.
-We then normalized this number with the mean of the runtime to obtain a relative error measure.
+We then normalized this number by dividing it with the mean of the runtime to obtain a relative error measure.

 The error is rather small and stable for the CPU times (not higher than 2.5ms +/- 0.5%).
 This result is not surprising -- starting a process is generally not